 The Department of Pathology and Laboratory Medicine provides teaching in all five years of the undergraduate curriculum.
 Most of it is completed in the first two years of the medical programme by means of Problem Based Learning (PBL) and Team Based Learning (TBL), interactive lectures, tutorials and practical classes.
-In year 3-5, teaching is continued in the form of combined teaching sessions and student presentation.
-A bench to beside module has been introducedin year 3 with a strong componene of laboratory medicine.
-Basic concepts along with added focus on clinical aspectsare covered in this rotation.
-Pathology teaching is integrated wuth clinical teaching in year 4 and 5.
+In year 3-5, teaching continues in the form of combined teaching sessions and student presentation.
+A bench to beside module has been introduced in year 3 with a strong component of laboratory medicine.
+Basic concepts along with added focus on clinical aspects are covered in this rotation.
+Pathology teaching is integrated with clinical teaching in year 4 and 5.

-As important teaching resource is the Histopatholgy Mueseum, which houses a comprehensive collection of anatomical Pathology specimens and slides.
-Formal Lectures in Forensic Pathology are also conducted in year 3. learn more
+An important teaching resource is the Histopatholgy Mueseum which houses a comprehensive collection of anatomical pathology specimens and slides.
+Formal lectures in Forensic Pathology are also conducted in year 3. learn more